The top Whole Foods competitors range from specialty markets to nationwide retail chains.

-It is known for its focus on organic foods and the company is USDA Certified Organic.
+It is known for its focus on organic and natural foods and the company is USDA Certified Organic.

 Whole Foods is more expensive, as organic foods tend to have premium prices.

-For a long time, it was considerably more expensive than Whole Foods competitors and alternatives Target, Walmart, and Kroger.
+Whole Foods used to be much more expensive than competitors and alternatives such as Target, Walmart, and Kroger.

 This acquisition by Amazon was Jeff Bezos’ company’s first foray into retail storefronts.